rmedinahu/rmedinahu.github.io/cs245/final-study-guide.md

 		System.out.print(i);
 	}
 }
+{% endhighlight %}

-hello world
+- hello world
-Xhe110 w0r1d
+- [x] he110 w0r1d
-012345678910
+- 012345678910
-109876543210
+- 109876543210
-nothing is printed because an index out of bounds error occurs.
+- nothing is printed because an index out of bounds error occurs.

 What is the advantage of a dynamic array over a regular array?

-dynamic arrays are difficult to implement and not usually used there are no advantages because they are the same thing with different names Xa dynamic array has no upper limit a dynamic array has a fixed size
+- dynamic arrays are difficult to implement and not usually used
+- there are no advantages because they are the same thing with different names
+- [x] a dynamic array has no upper limit
+- a dynamic array has a fixed size

 Analyze the following code that processes a 6X6 matrix.
 What is the value printed on the screen after this code completes?
 (You can assume the code compiles.)

+{% highlight java %}
 int num_rows = 6;
 int num_cols = 6;